Chaosdave34/MCP-Snippets/MicrosoftAuthenticator/README.md

 # Session Changer
 Login to your Microsoft Account from your MCP client.

-__IMPORTANT__: Use this solution only for testing, not for production, as you need to save your client secret!
+__IMPORTANT__: Use this solution only for testing, not for production, as you will share your Azure Apps Client Secret!

 ## How to use
 ### First you nee to set up a __Microsoft Azure application__